fujiyama-kota-comm/fec-rs-codec/README.md

 ## ⭐ Acknowledgements

-Developed as part of research in
+Developed as part of research on
 **Forward Error Correction (FEC)** and **physical-layer communications**.

-If this repository is useful, please consider giving it a ⭐ on GitHub!
+If you find this repository helpful, please consider giving it a ⭐ on GitHub!